Operation Deliberate Force: Rapid Reaction Force

+The German Luftwaffe saw action for the first time since 1945 during Operation Deliberate Force.
+Six interdictor-strike version Tornados, escorted by eight ECR Tornados, pinpointed Serb targets around Sarajevo for the Rapid Reaction Force artillery to attack.
+Netherlands and Turkiye participated in the operation with eighteen F-16As and eighteen F-16Cs, respectively.

 Aftermath

 The two French airmen who were captured after their Mirage 2000N was downed by Bosnian Serb forces on 30 August 1995, Lt.
 Jose Souvignet and Capt.
 Frederic Chiffot, were released only upon the end of the Bosnian War, on 12 December 1995.
 Upon being released, they told reporters that they had been treated well while in captivity.

 In December 1995, NATO dispatched a 60,000-strong peacekeeping force into Bosnia as part of the IFOR to enforce the Dayton Peace Agreement to secure peace and prevent renewed hostilities between three warring factions.
 In December 1996, the NATO-led SFOR was established to replace the IFOR to enforce the Dayton Peace Agreement.
-This lasted up until December 2004, when the EUFOR Althea replaced the NATO-led SFOR.
+This lasted up until December 2004, when Operation Althea replaced the NATO-led SFOR.